Is the Doctor of Nursing Practice (DNP) the new entry-level degree for advanced nursing practice?

 Other advantages include an increased salary potential, as well as job advancement opportunities.
 The ability to lead healthcare teams and contribute to high quality patient outcomes is becoming more complex.
 The NP role requires advanced knowledge and clinical expertise based on evidence allowing the DNP to meet current healthcare needs and anticipate future trends.

-According to the U.S. Bureau of Labor Statistics (BLS), employment for NPs is expected to grow over 46% from 2021-to 2031, with annual median pay of $117,670.
+According to the U.S. Bureau of Labor Statistics (BLS), employment for NPs is expected to grow over 40% from 2023 to 2033, with annual median pay of $126,260 as of May 2023.
 A survey by Medscape found that 15% of the NP workforce held a doctorate, with a 4% higher average income than masters-prepared NPs.

 DNP-prepared APRNs will continue to meet increasingly complex healthcare needs while establishing partnerships with other healthcare professionals.
 Nurse executive leaders such as chief nursing officers (CNO) and clinical leaders (CL) also benefit from the education received at the doctorate level.
 These roles are highly valued in the healthcare market today and can be well worth the time and effort of completing a DNP program.